 By Chidi Anselm Odinkalu

-Odinkalu, a lawyer, is co-convenor of Open Bar Initiative (OBI).
-He writes in his personal capacity.
+Odinkalu, co-convenor of Nigeria Mourns, writes in his individual capacity.